-Using a sharp knife, I peeled off the skin, trimmed away the bad parts and cut the remaining fruit into small chunks — ending up with about a cup and a half of chopped fresh peaches (pictured below).
+Using a sharp knife, I peeled off the skin, trimmed away the bad parts and cut the remaining fruit into small chunks — ending up with about a cup and a half of chopped fresh peaches.

-Warm and buttery, with bites of ripe peach and pops of sweet, nutty pralines dotted throughout the crumb — these scones are the epitome of summer in the South.
+Warm and buttery, with bites of ripe peach and pops of sweet, nutty pralines dotted throughout the crumb — these scones are a completely decadent Southern treat.

 My mother said I was bad for making these Peach Praline Scones.
 My father said I was very good.
 You decide.

 - 1 cup light brown sugar firmly packed

 - 5 cups plus 2 tablespoons cake flour